 The Community and Children’s Resource Board of St. Charles County was created by the St. Charles County Council in 1997 by County Ordinance 97-152.
-This Board replaced the St. Charles County Community Mental Health Board of Trustees and began meeting in June of 1998.
-Board members are appointed by the County Executive and approved by the St. Charles County Council.
-Members serve three-year terms, but may be reappointed.
-All members must be St. Charles County residents and registered voters in the County.
-No Board member or staff may be an employee, board member or volunteer of any agency or organization receiving financial assistance from the Resource Board.
+Originally known as the Children and Family Services Authority, this Board replaced the St. Charles County Community Mental Health Board of Trustees and began meeting in June of 1998.

 The federal grant ceased in the fall of 2005, but funding for the continuation of this model project was made available through the passage of Proposition 1.
 (November 2004), which created a Children’s Community Services Fund, realized from County sales tax revenues.
 In October 2006, the Children and Family Services Authority was renamed the Community and Children’s Resource Board (CCRB).